matrix-org/synapse/CONTRIBUTING.md

 COMPLEMENT_DIR=../complement ./scripts-dev/complement.sh
 ```

-To run a specific test file, you can adjust [`scripts-dev/complement.sh`](https://github.com/matrix-org/synapse/blob/develop/scripts-dev/complement.sh) to use the `-run MyTest` syntax.
-The name comes from the name structure in your Complement tests.
+To run a specific test file, you can pass the test name at the end of the command.
+The name passed comes from the naming structure in your Complement tests.
 If you're unsure of the name, you can do a full run and copy it from the test output:

 ```sh
 COMPLEMENT_DIR=../complement ./scripts-dev/complement.sh TestBackfillingHistory